FOOD | HEALTH | SPIRITUALITY

 Cook’s Tip: If you can’t find baby arugula, use regular arugula, coarsely chopped.
 To cook the chickpeas in an Instant Pot, cover them with 4 cups water and pressure cook for 30 minutes on the Bean/Chili setting.

 1. Cover the chickpeas with water and soak them for at least 8 hours before cooking.
-Rinse and strain them 3 or 4 times before cooking, preferably in a pressure cooker (which will take about 30 minutes) or in an Instant Pot, which will take up to an hour from the time the pressure builds to maximum pressure, then releases naturally.
+Rinse and strain them 3 or 4 times before cooking in 4 to 5 cups water, preferably in a pressure cooker (which will take about 30 minutes) or in an Instant Pot, which will take up to an hour from the time the pressure builds to maximum pressure, then releases naturally.
 The chickpeas take about 2 hours to become tender if they are cooked in a standard pot on a stovetop.
 Once they are tender, strain the chickpeas and set them aside.

 2. Peel and dice the shallots (or onion).
 Heat a sauté pan on medium, add 2 tablespoons olive oil, and sauté the shallots until they have turned golden.
 Add the cumin and coriander.
 Either put the garlic through a press or finely chop it.
 Add the garlic (and/or the grated ginger), stir, and set the pan aside.